Kinematics of Crab Giant Pulses: Relative and Absolute Gain Calibration

 We show the result in Figure \ref{figure:A1}.
 One sees that in the first section in 2015, the signal in Y was very weak.
 Fortunately, that section contained none of the pulses of specific interest.
 In the other 2015 sessions, the Y polarization shows a strong drop at the bottom of the band, while no such drop is seen in the X polarization.

 To flux-calibrate the gain-corrected data, we use the Crab nebula itself, which contributes significantly to the off-pulse emission.
 To get its net contribution, we subtract the average off-pulse signal from pointings towards other pulsars in the same run from the off-pulse signal from our pointings towards the Crab.
-We then use that the nebular flux spectrum of the nebula is $F_{\rm neb}(f)\simeq955{\rm\,Jy}(f/{\rm1\,GHz})^{-0.27}$ (as in ref.~\citenum{cord+04}, we take the normalization from ref.~\citenum{alle73} and slope from ref.~\citenum{biet+97}), so that the flux of a giant pulse can be estimated as from the measured (gain-corrected) intensities by,
+We then use that the nebular flux spectrum of the nebula is $F_{\rm neb}(f)\simeq955{\rm\,Jy}(f/{\rm1\,GHz})^{-0.27}$ (like \cite{cord+04}, we take the normalization from \cite{alle73} and slope from \cite{biet+97}), so that the flux of a giant pulse can be estimated from the measured (gain-corrected) intensities by,

-\subsection{Categorization of the brighter pulses.}
+\section{Categorization of the Brighter Pulses}

-We classified all 148 selected giant pulses by eye, using the categories in the main text.
+We classified all 148 selected giant pulses by eye, using the categories given in Section~\ref{sec:variety}.
 We summarize the results in Figure~\ref{figure:Fig2} and Table~\ref{tab:Table1}.
 From Figure~\ref{figure:Fig2}, one sees that there are no obvious trends or clustering of pulse features with time and phase.

 We note that all three banded pulses are very bright, with the drifting pulses $j$ and $f$ among the brightest of the pulses we detect.
 This suggests our classification may be biased against faint pulses with banded structure.
 It would be interesting to verify whether this is indeed the case, but we leave that to future work since here we are concerned with understanding the individual banded pulses themselves.